Blogging Tips to Grow Your Blog

 WordPress vs. Blogger

 There are several blogging platforms, but the main ones are WordPress and Blogger.
 I started my blog on the Blogger platform but migrated to a self-hosted WordPress account a year and a half ago.
 Blogger is great for getting started because it’s free and supported by Google.
 You don’t have to register or pay for your blog domain if it’s part of the blogspot.com subdomain.

 Blogger is easy, and posting content is straightforward.
 Adding a custom domain name to your site is free other than the cost of purchasing your domain.

-The downsides to Blogger are that Google technically owns it, and if they ever decided to close down the platform, your blog would disappear.
-If you stick to the basic templates offered, there is a good chance that someone else has the same or similar design as you.
+The downside to Blogger is that Google technically owns it, and if they ever decided to close down the platform, your blog would disappear.ย If you stick to the basic templates offered, there is a good chance that someone else has the same or similar design as you.

-With WordPress, you control every aspect of your blog, from the design, layout, and theme to building landing pages and storing media.
 WordPress also has thousands of plug-ins to help with the functionality of your site, SEO, or even create an online store.
 If you’re ready to get started, check out youtube.com/@createwpsite for a great WordPress tutorial for beginners.

 2. Planning and Time Management